-Parameter Actor Requirement Clinical Indication Physician Measurement of VBF in any selected vessel or group of vessels.
+Parameter Actor Requirement Clinical Indication Physician Measurement of blood volume flow in any selected vessel or group of vessels.

 A.8.
 Subject Handling

 This activity involves handling each imaging subject at each timepoint.
 It includes subject handling details that are necessary to reliably meet the Profile Claim.